The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/comprehensive-guide-for-dnc-in-shadowbringers.md

+---

-Stat Tiering and Itemization for Dancer
+# Stat Tiering and Itemization for Dancer

 Determining what gear to wear can have an impact on the damage you do.
 I find itemization to be a very important topic for any DPS role because wearing a more optimal gear set can increase your damage without changing anything with regards to your rotation.
 Essentially, proper itemization increases your DPS before you even step into the fight.

 Generally speaking, the damage increase you get from stats as DNC is ranked in order of:

-Weapon Damage > Dexterity > Crit > Direct Hit > Det >>>> Skill Speed
+- Weapon Damage > Dexterity > Crit > Direct Hit > Det >>>> Skill Speed
-Melding Priority: Crit > DH > Det
+- Melding Priority: Crit > DH > Det

 Description of these stats are as follows:

-Weapon Damage: Found on your weapon, is an independent contributory factor to the damage formula
+- Weapon Damage: Found on your weapon, is an independent contributory factor to the damage formula
-Dexterity: DNC’s primary stat that is found on all of its gear, 1 point in dexterity adds 1 point in attack power which has its own function in the damage formula
+- Dexterity: DNC’s primary stat that is found on all of its gear, 1 point in dexterity adds 1 point in attack power which has its own function in the damage formula
-Crit: DNC’s most desired secondary stat, increases the chance of success in landing critical hits and increases the crit damage multiplier when you successfully land a critical hit
+- Crit: DNC’s most desired secondary stat, increases the chance of success in landing critical hits and increases the crit damage multiplier when you successfully land a critical hit
-Direct Hit: secondary stat, increases the chance of success in landing a direct hit (Note: Direct Hits do a static 25% increase in damage)
+- Direct Hit: secondary stat, increases the chance of success in landing a direct hit (Note: Direct Hits do a static 25% increase in damage)
-Det: secondary stat, flat damage% increase which is its on separate function in the damage formula.
+- Det: secondary stat, flat damage% increase which is its on separate function in the damage formula.
-SkS: secondary stat, decreases the global cooldown timer (base 2.50 for all DNC weaponskills) and increases the damage auto attacks do
+- SkS: secondary stat, decreases the global cooldown timer (base 2.50 for all DNC weaponskills) and increases the damage auto attacks do

-*Special Note: Abilities can both crit and direct hit at the same time, in which case they get both the crit damage multiplier and the 1.25 multiplier from direct hit when the action both crits and direct hits.
+- Special Note: Abilities can both crit and direct hit at the same time, in which case they get both the crit damage multiplier and the 1.25 multiplier from direct hit when the action both crits and direct hits.

 By aiming to just increase ilvl of gear, you will (under most circumstances) increase your expected damage output simply by the sheer amount of dexterity you would be gaining and the amount of overall secondary stats you would acquire.
 Additionally, weapon damage can be increased by obtaining a higher ilvl weapon, and will more often than not be a DPS increase for DNC.